TeCSAR-UNCC/Edge-Video-Analytic/README.md

+# NVDA_DETEC
+# Infrastructure for Real-Time Edge Object Reidentification and Tracking

+Detection and tracking infrastructure built on top of OpenPose (https://github.com/CMU-Perceptual-Computing-Lab/openpose)

 Note: Path names are setup for “tecsar” by default

-# Part 1: Installing Nvidia SDK Manager
+## Part 1: Installing Nvidia SDK Manager
 1. Go to https://developer.nvidia.com

 1. Create an account and log in.